AdobeDocs/workfront.fr-FR/help/quicksilver/resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md

 source-git-commit: a55041ad5a6cd41cd11ec3ade27bf5227ae0ac47
 workflow-type: tm+mt
 source-wordcount: '474'
-ht-degree: 0%
+ht-degree: 2%

 ---

-# Présentation des pools de ressources
+# Vue d’ensemble des pools de ressources

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: Alina: *** The sections about how to add resource pools to users, templates, projects are duplicated from the articles listed in those sections (Creating Users, Editing Projects, Creating a Template, etc).
 These sections might be eliminated when the Resource Pools are not something new, and just a routine field to edit on these main objects.) </p>